By dentist Dr. Richard Mitchell

 And it can happen the other way around; you might think you have sinusitis, when it's something else entirely that just feels like sinusitis.

 Teeth grinding is one of those things that can give you sinusitis symptoms.
-The strain caused by the jaw muscles when clenching at night can actually bend the thin layers of bone around the sinus, causing irritation to the lining, and triggering all the sinusitis symptoms that you get from an infection with bacteria or a virus.
-It's really weird.
+The strain caused by the jaw muscles when clenching at night can actually bend the thin layers of bone around the sinus, causing irritation to the lining, and triggering ALL the sinusitis symptoms that you get from an infection with bacteria or a virus.
+It's really weird, and it can be VERY MISLEADING.

 People generally think that sinusitis symptoms are similar to getting a cold.
 Maybe your nose runs, you feel like your head is "blocked up", you might have earache too.
 But it's more complicated than that.
 There are basically two types of true sinusitis, as well as the "fake" sinusitis caused by tooth grinding.